jachad83/rover_suspension_plot/README.md

 The model variables are:

-* Deflection distance (produced by weight of the rover and bumps encountered)
+* Spring deflection distance / size of bump encountered
+* Mass applied to suspension spring
 * Suspension spring length
-* Suspension spring resistance strength / coefficient
+* Suspension spring resistance strength / stiffness
-* Dampening effect / coefficient
+* Dampening effect
 * Deflection distance that suspension oscillations are deemed negligible

 The model outputs are: